NEW! Create a Free Account to Save Recipes to MyRecetario

 Directions

-• The night before, set your tortillas out on your kitchen counter to dry out.
-This step is optional, but it makes for easier frying and crispier chilaquiles in the end.
+• The night before, set out tortillas on your kitchen counter to dry out.
+This step is optional, but makes for easier frying and crispier chilaquiles.
 Totally worth it.

-• Stack your stale tortillas in a pile and slice into ½-inch strips.
+• Stack stale tortillas in a pile and slice into ½” strips.
 Use one of the longer strips to test your oil.
-Dip it into the oil, if you have very enthusiastic little bubbles, it’s ready.
+Dip it into the oil. if you have enthusiastic little bubbles, it’s ready.
 Fry a handful at a time.
 They are done when they are golden and the oil is less enthusiastic.

-• With a slotted spoon or spider strainer, take the tortillas out of the oil making sure to strain as much oil off as possible.
-Place them on a plate or baking sheet with paper towels, or a wire rack.
-Repeat until all of your tortillas are fried.
+• With a slotted spoon or spider strainer, take the tortillas out of the oil, straining as much oil off as possible.
+Place them on a plate or baking sheet lined with paper towels, or a wire rack.
+Repeat until all tortillas are fried.
 Set aside.

-• In a separate pan, heat 1 tsp of your favorite cooking oil (I like olive oil) over medium heat.
-Then add the salsa.
-Be really careful because it will splatter.
-Carefully stir the salsa and let it boil for a minute, lower the heat and let it continue to simmer.
+• In a separate pan, heat 1 tsp cooking oil (Gracie uses olive oil) over medium heat.
+Add the salsa.
+Be careful because it will splatter.
+Carefully stir the salsa and boil for 1 minute.
+Lower the heat and simmer.
 It should become velvety in texture.
 This step should take no more than 5 minutes.

 • Eat right away and with a big spoon!